unlock-protocol/unlock/unlock-protocol-com/blog/airdrop.md

 The protocol already [mints and distributes](https://docs.unlock-protocol.com/governance/the-unlock-token) new tokens for every eligible key purchase.
 This very important mechanims lets us make sure that developers, creators and members who participate in the network's growth get a say in its governance.

 However, we introduced the tokens after months of having the protocol functional because we focused on building utility first.
-Today, we want to acknoledge these early contributions by allowing all of these users to claim some tokens to join our governance.
+Today, we want to acknowledge these early contributions by allowing all of these users to claim some tokens to join our governance.

 We applied the following rules: